SAP/project-kb/prospector/README.md

     "editor.formatOnSave": true,
 ```

-## Starting the backend database and the job workers
+## Starting the backend database and the job workers [OPTIONAL]

-THIS STEP IS OPTIONAL: if the client is invoked but the backend is not running,
-you will just get a warning and miss out on opportunities to have faster response times
-if you make multiple queries.
-If you only intend to try out the client, feel free to skip
-this section and the next and go straight to "Using the CLI".
+If you run the client without running the backend you will get a warning and have slower response times when making multiple queries.
+If you only intend to try out the client, feel free to skip this section and the next and go straight to "Using the CLI".

 Note: this section and the following assume you have performed succesfully the
 steps in the *setup* section above.